How to make the most of 1 day in Córdoba

 3.30 – 5.30 pm explore Old City and Jewish Quarter

-6 pm Climb the Mezquita’s bell tower (if you have the energy, if not visit a cafe for a breather)
+6 pm Climb the to the top of the bell tower (if you have the energy, if not visit a cafe for a breather)

 Depart Córdoba